tsuereth/glog/content/post/2017/07/10_kalimba.md

 +++

-In the first few moments of {{% game "Kalimba" %}}Kalimba{{% /game %}}'s co-op, one player has one totem piece, and the other player has another piece.
+In the first few moments of <game:Kalimba>'s co-op, one player has one totem piece, and the other player has another piece.
 They need to be moved in tandem, stacked in a particular order, and jumped with coordinated timing.
 Simple, cool, fun.

 It isn't long, though, before the game gives <i>two</i> totem pieces to each player.
 And then - given that either player's pieces usually move at the same time - both players need to coordinate stacking <i>all four</i> totems in specific arrangements.